EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The main GUI of DeepLASI on the *Traces* tab showing the loaded data traces

-On the opened pannel as shown on :numref:`DeepLearning_tab` you can see the *Magic Button* in bright pink color.
+On the opened panel as shown on :numref:`DeepLearning_tab` you can see the *Magic Button* in bright pink color.
 Now you can just click on it to enjoy the resulting graphs being open one after another.

 .. figure:: ./../../figures/examples/2_DeepLearningTab.png
    :width: 550